Kvikku/IntuneAssignments/README.md

 ## First run

 Download the release version to your device, unzip, and navigate to "bin\Debug\net6.0-windows10.0.22621.0", and launch "IntuneAssignments.exe"
+(Alternatively you can just clone the repository and run the application, but you may encounter more bugs from working in progress code).

 When launching the application the first time you will have to enter the following info from your tenant and app registration: